ma-ka-ko/edge-detection-driver/README.md

 To uninstall the kernel module just run make uninstall as root

 ## Test
-There is an application that gets compiled as part of the makefile located at ./bin/edge-detector it receives two arguments file_in and file_out.
+There is an application that gets compiled as part of the makefile located at **./bin/edge-detector** it receives two arguments file_in and file_out.
-file_in: is the image to send to the driver for conversion.
+- **file_in**: is the image to send to the driver for conversion.
-file_out: is where the modified image should be saved.
+- **file_out**: is where the modified image should be saved.

+Example:
+`./bin/edge-detector ./image.png ./filtered.png`

 #Notes: